FC Viitorul Constanța: Founding and early years (2009–2012)

 Viitorul Constanța was founded in the summer of 2009 and enrolled in the Liga III, the third tier of the Romanian football league system, after acquiring the playing rights of CSO Ovidiu.
 It has been owned since its creation by former Romanian international Gheorghe Hagi.

 During the team's first season in Romanian football, they achieved promotion to the 2010–11 Liga II in round 33 after a fierce battle with ACS Berceni towards the end of the campaign.
 In the 2011–12 Liga II, Viitorul finished second in the standings and were promoted to the top-flight the following season.

-Romanian titles, European participations and merger with Farul (2012–2021)
+Domestic trophies and European participations (2012–2021)

 In the 2012–13 season, Viitorul made its first appearance in Liga I in the club's history.
 With 8 victories, 12 draws, and 13 defeats, it finished in 13th place with 36 points thereby avoiding relegation.
 Viitorul had notable victories, but was ever-present in relegation battles for the following two campaigns.

 In 2016, Viitorul finished in 5th place, earning a spot in the third qualifying round of the UEFA Europa League.
 Drawn against Belgian side Gent in their first European match, Viitorul was defeated 0–5 at the Ghelamco Arena.